Ali Zamani: Feature films

 Zamani's debut feature film, Opus of an Angel, was a personal project developed over three years.
 The film, starring William McNamara and Kaylynn Kubeldis, tells the story of a grieving cardiologist who finds new purpose after meeting a blind girl.
 Zamani worked with Junior Blind of America to cast an authentic blind actress for the role, ultimately selecting Kubeldis.
 The film premiered at multiple international festivals, winning multiple awards before its digital release on July 28.

 Following Opus of an Angel, Zamani directed Angels Fallen, an action-adventure film starring Michael Madsen and Nicholas Turturro, shot in Macedonia.
 A sequel, Angels Fallen: Warriors of Peace, was released in 2024, featuring Cuba Gooding Jr., Denise Richards, and Randy Couture.

-Angels Fallen: Warriors of Peace reached the top spot on the Amazon Prime Movies chart in November 2024 and held the position for three weeks in the U.S.
+In early 2026, he completed directing the murder mystery feature film The Mystery of the Golden Spear, starring Mischa Barton.
+He also wrote and directed Angels in Darkness, a film featuring Ron Perlman, Cuba Gooding Jr., and James Oliver Whitley, which is in post-production.